moritzTheBear/OSFsyncing/README.md

    Double-click the `initializeOSF.command` file.
 A terminal window will open, prompting you to enter your OSF username and project ID.
 If your comoputer doesn't allow you to open the file, open a Terminal in the folder you placed the file in, execute the following command: `bash initalizeOSF.command`

    **Windows:**
    You need to be inside the folder to right click and then open in Terminal.
-Then run the command `powershell -executonpolicy bypass -File .\initializeOSF.ps1`
+Then run the command `powershell -executionpolicy bypass -File .\initializeOSF.ps1`
    ![windows](image.png)

    **Mac:**